Illuminator-team/Illuminator/_sources/user/connections.md.txt

 ## Splits & Merges

 If two different connections are defined with the same `input` destination, we have a connection merge.
-Similarly, two connections with the same `output` or `state` source, we are dealing with a connection merge.
+Similarly, if we have two connections with the same `output` or `state` source, we are dealing with a connection split.

 Different split and merge rules apply to **physical** connections and **data** connections: